08Aristodemus24/forums-analyses/notes.md

 }
 ```

+this is because we set the params of the `commentThreads()` resource method `.list()` to `{"part": ",".join(["snippet", "replies"]), "videoId": "SIm2W9TtzR0", "maxResults": 100}` where the `part` key is a string of comma separated values that indicate what parts of the resulting request we only want to include, which in this case we only set to snippet and replies, but for specific resources of the youtube API like videos, comments, search requests, channels, etc. For instance a video resource has the following keys/parts when the resulting dictionary object from the request is returned: snippet, contentDetails, fileDetails, player, processingDetails, recordingDetails, statistics, status, suggestions, topicDetails.
+With these options we can specify only in the part parameter of our `list()`, `insert()`, `delete()` methods to return only the keys we need. so if we need all results our `part` param will be set to `"snippet, contentDetails, fileDetails, player, processingDetails, recordingDetails, statistics, status, suggestions, topicDetails"`

 * benefit of using subdirectories in your models directory is that it allows you to configure materializations at the folder level for a collection of model

 * two functions of a staging model in dbt: